Far too often when we are dealing with back pain, we turn immediately to medication (both prescribed and unprescribed) to help relieve the symptoms.

 Typically, people turn to NSAIDs (nonsteroidal anti-inflammatory drugs) pain relievers like Ibuprofen, naproxen, Motrin and Advil whenever they feel the first twinges of pain.
 While these medicines aren’t inherently bad, they can have some pretty major side effects if used in excess or incorrectly.

-As a matter of fact, statistics show that NSAIDs hospitalize over 100,000 and kill 16,500 people in the United States each year.
+As a matter of fact, statistics show that NSAIDs hospitalize over 100,000 and kill 16,500 people in the United States each year.1

 The most common, harmful side effect of taking too many NSAIDs is damage or ulcers within the gastrointestinal system; this can include the small intestine, stomach and esophagus.
 While many ulcers never produce any symptoms, some can become aggravated to the point where they begin to bleed, which is a very serious problem.

-Additionally, NSAIDs have been shown to inhibit the production of prostaglandins, which are the lipids responsible for dealing with injuries and illnesses by controlling inflammation and blood flow.
-This can be a problem because prostaglandins help dilate the blood flowing into the kidneys and, if that process is inhibited, it can lead to ischemia (inadequate blood flow to a vital organ).
+Additionally, NSAIDs have been shown to inhibit the production of prostaglandins, which are the lipids that typically appear in areas of inflammation and are believed to be responsible for dealing with injuries and illnesses by controlling inflammation and blood flow.2 This can be a problem because prostaglandins help dilate the blood flowing into the kidneys and, if that process is inhibited, it can lead to ischemia (inadequate blood flow to a vital organ).

 These dangerous conditions rarely occur in people who take NSAIDs every now and then to combat inflammation or pain.
 However, people who take them every day or on a regular basis should be aware of the potentially harmful side effects.